JazzTheRabbit/FreePBX-SQLi-RCE/README.md

 ## Legal Notice

-⚠️ **Disclaimer**
+⚠️ **DISCLAIMER**

-This tool is provided for educational and authorized security testing only.
-Unauthorized access to computer systems is illegal.
+This proof of concept is provided **SOLELY FOR AUTHORIZED SECURITY TESTING AND EDUCATIONAL PURPOSES**.
+The author assumes no liability for misuse or damage caused by this tool.

+**YOU MUST COMPLY WITH:**
+- Computer Fraud and Abuse Act (CFAA) and equivalent laws in your jurisdiction
-- Only use on systems you own or have explicit written permission to test
+- Only test systems you own or have explicit written authorization to test
-- Do not use for malicious purposes or unauthorized access
-- Users are responsible for compliance with applicable laws
-- Obtain written authorization before testing
+- Obtain written permission before any security testing
+- Responsible disclosure practices
+- Privacy and data protection regulations (GDPR, CCPA, etc.)

+**PROHIBITED USES:**
+- Unauthorized access to computer systems
+- Penetration testing without written consent
+- Disruption of services or data theft
+- Any malicious or illegal activity

+**LIABILITY WAIVER:**
+The author is not responsible for:
+- Unauthorized access or criminal charges
+- Damage to systems or data loss
+- Legal consequences of misuse
+- Violations of computer fraud laws

+**This vulnerability is:**
+-  Publicly disclosed (CVE-2025-57819)
+-  Patches publicly available
+-  Published for security research only
-- Report findings responsibly
+-  Shared responsibly after patch release

 ---